newrelic/repolinter-action/README.md

     # A path to the JSON Repolinter ruleset to use, relative to the workflow
     # working directory (i.e. under `$GITHUB_WORKSPACE`).
     #
-    # This option is mutually exclusive with config-url.
+    # This option is mutually exclusive with config_url.
 If this option and
-    # config-url are not specified, Repolinter's default ruleset will be used.
+    # config_url are not specified, Repolinter's default ruleset will be used.
-    config-file: ''
+    config_file: ''

     # A URL to pull the JSON Repolinter ruleset from.
 This URL must be accessible
     # by the actions runner and return raw JSON file on GET.